Course description 2025/2026

 The student team’s final work consists of two component assessments that are weighted equally.
 Each component is assessed according to the grading scale A–F. The team receives one common grade.

-The final work consists of two parts – a project part and a process report.
+The final work consists of two parts, a project part and a process report.
 The project part is either a written report or an oral examination.
-The form of assessment (written or oral project part) for each of the various EiT courses is stated in the course description and the village description for the individual course.
+The form of assessment (written or oral project part) for the different EiT courses is shown in the course description and village description for each course.
 The village description for the individual villages is available at www.ntnu.edu/eit.

-Expectations for the student team's work and criteria for the evaluation are made available at the beginning of the semester.
+Expectations for the student team’s work and criteria for assessment are made available at the start of the semester.

 Required previous knowledge